Castles and Manors

-This is a once in a lifetime trip with everything you could want for your Vacation in Ireland!
-Your stay will include nights in the most luxurious Irish Castles and Manors on this 8 night luxury tour which also includes: A ferry trip to Inishmore, the largest of the Aran Islands and home to the spectacular pre-Christian Dun Aonghus Fort, Gourmet meals in some of Irelands most prestigious culinary locations, a private falconry experience and so much more.
+This is a once in a lifetime trip with everything you could want for your vacation in Ireland!
+Your stay will include nights in the most luxurious Irish Castles and Manors on this 8-night luxury tour which also includes: A ferry trip to Inishmore, the largest of the Aran Islands and home to the spectacular pre-Christian Dun Aengus Fort, Gourmet meals in some of Irelands most prestigious culinary locations, a private falconry experience and so much more.
 While this tour includes many of Ireland’s most iconic locations, it will also afford you the opportunity to experience something extra.
 Due to the fact all of our travel consultants live in Ireland, they also have an intimate knowledge of Ireland’s hidden gems, sights and locations they will be more than happy to direct you to.
 We design all of our tours in-house with precision and a dedication to quality that is unmatched in the industry.
 To compliment your tour you will have your own dedicated travel consultant as well as the comprehensive daily sightseeing guide that will be provided for you.

 Keep in mind: All elements of this vacation package can be customized to suit your needs.
 If you have any special requests (e.g. Places that you MUST see) please do mention them to your advisor and they will be happy to set them up for you.
 While this is a self-drive vacation, a chauffeured version is also available.